darkreapyre/itsacat/README.md

     - Go back to the "Files" tab -> click "itsacat" -> click "artifacts" -> select `Introduction.ipynb`

 ## Jupyter Notebooks
-### `Introduction` Notebook
+### `Introduction.ipynb` Notebook
 The **Introduction** provides an overview of the *Architecture* and how the *Neural Network* is implemented.

-### `Codebook` Notebook
+### `Codebook.ipynb` Notebook
-The **Codebook** provides an overview of the the various Python Librarties, Helper Functions and the core code that is integrated into each of the Lambda Functions.
-It also provides a mock up of a *2-Layer* implementation of the Neural Network using the code within the Notebook to get an understanding of the full training process will be executed.
+The **Codebook** provides an overview of the various *Python Libraries*, *Helper Functions* and the *Handler* functions that is integrated into each of the Lambda Functions.
+It also provides a mockup of a *2-Layer* implementation of the Neural Network using the code within the Notebook to get an understanding of the full training process will be executed.

 ## Training the Classifier
-To train the full classificaiton model on the *SNN* framework.
-Simply upload the `datasets.h5` file found in the `datasets`directory to the `traioning_iput` folder folder that has already been created by the deployment process.
+To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `datasets` directory to the `training_iput` folder that has already been created by the deployment process.
 >**Note:** A pre-configured `parameters.json` file has already been created.
-To change the Neural Network configuration parameters, before running the training process, change this file and upload it to the `training_iput` folder of the S3 Buvket before uploading the data set.
+To change the Neural Network configuration parameters, before running the training process, change this file and upload it to the `training_iput` folder of the S3 Bucket before uploading the data set.

 Once the data file has been uploaded, an S3 Bucket Event will automatically trigger the training process.
-Should trigger process be successful, an automatic message will be sent to the e-mail address confgured during deployment.
+Should trigger process be successful, an automatic message will be sent to the e-mail address configured during deployment.
 The message should look as follows:
 ```text
     Training update!
     Cost after epoch 0 = 0.7012303687667679
 ```
-In-depth insight to the the training process can be viewed through the **CloudWatch** console.
+In-depth insight to the training process can be viewed through the **CloudWatch** console.

-If a message is not recived after *5 minutes*, refer to the **Troubleshooting** section.
+If a message is not received after *5 minutes*, refer to the **Troubleshooting** section.

 ## Analyzing the Results
-Once the training porocess has successfully completed, an e-mail will be sent to the address configured during the deployment.
-To analyse the results fo the testing and to determine if the trained model is production-worthy, using the same *SageMaker* instance used for the *Codebook*, navigate to the `artifacts` directory and launch the `Analysis.ipynb` notebook.
+Once the training process has successfully completed, an e-mail will be sent to the address configured during the deployment.
+To analyze the results of the testing and to determine if the trained model is production-worthy, using the same *SageMaker* instance used for the *Codebook*, navigate to the `artifacts` directory and launch the `Analysis.ipynb` notebook.

 Work through the various code cells to see:
 1. Results fo the training.